slowmonkey/slowmonkey.github.io/_posts/2021-01-12-learning-google-analytics-on-jekyll-github-pages.md

 According to this site, [https://www.optimizesmart.com/google-analytics-4-ga4-vs-universal-analytics-what-is-the-difference/](https://www.optimizesmart.com/google-analytics-4-ga4-vs-universal-analytics-what-is-the-difference/), there seems to be a lot of differences around setup, models, and administration of the analytics.

-# Setting up Google Analytics for your Jekyll Site.
+# Setting up Google Analytics for your Jekyll Site

 Firstly after logging into your google analytics you will need to add a new property to your account.